ukuleletrip/sosclient/README.md

 #### sensors command
 shows sensors (observed properties) list in specified sensor node.
-To specify a sensor node, you can use a number in sensor nodes list given by nodes command or a name of the sensor node.
+To specify a sensor node, you can use a number in sensor nodes list given by 'nodes' command or a name of the sensor node.

 ```shell-session
 SOS: sensors 3